MathBunny/MathBunny.github.io/README.md

 * Complete software development subsite
 * Implement `software.horatiulazu.ca` redirect
 * Add images for the scrolling newsfeed
+* Use minify to reduce footprint on HTML/CSS/JS files

 #####Updated as of: March 17, 2016